TsingZ0/PFLlib/README.md

 ![](./structure.png)
 Figure 1: An Example for FedAvg.
 You can create a scenario using `generate_DATA.py` and run an algorithm using `main.py`, `clientNAME.py`, and `serverNAME.py`.
 For a new algorithm, you only need to add new features in `clientNAME.py` and `serverNAME.py`.

-🎯***We create a user-friendly algorithm library and evaluation platform for those new to federated learning.
+🎯***We create a beginner-friendly algorithm library and evaluation platform for those new to federated learning.
 Join us in expanding the FL community by contributing your algorithms, datasets, and metrics to this project.***

 🎯**If you find our repository useful, please cite the following paper:**